hanicinecm/exomole/docs/read_def.rst

     ['i', 'E', 'g_tot', 'J', 'tau', 'par', 'v', 'N', 'e/f']

-Finally, a high-level function is provided for a quick and convenient parsing and validation of dataset .def files identified by isotopologue slugs:
+Finally, a high-level function is provided for a quick and convenient parsing and validation of the dataset .def files identified by isotopologue slugs.
+This is only available if called on the ExoMol server.

 .. code-block:: pycon